-The annual work capacity for the spreader is 4000 m^3 and $16,000 \text{ m}^3$.
-The slurry rate was 40 m3 ha-1 and the plot area was 20 ha for all technological variants.
+The annual work capacity for the spreader is 4000 m and 16,000 m.
+The slurry rate was 40 m ha-1 and the plot area was 20 ha for all technological variants.
 The operations are considered to be performed before the cereal is sown.